, ,

 6. Massage

-There are plenty of courses available in massage therapy, which may help you find work – as well teach you more about the industry and how you can best help your clients.
+There are plenty of courses available in massage therapy, which may help you find work – as well as teach you more about the industry and how you can best help your clients.

 The demand for skilled massage therapists seems to be continuing to grow, making it a stable career option for those hoping their side hustle takes off.